AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 \note
-  While the only dependency of this \alibmod is with \alib_singletons, and therefore the module compiles well in the absence of module \alib_strings in an \alibdist, this manual's samples use \alib string-types and thus to compile the samples that module has to be included.<br>
+  While the only dependency of this \alibmod is with \alib_singletons, and therefore the module compiles well in the absence of module \alib_strings in an \alibbuild, this manual's samples use \alib string-types and thus to compile the samples that module has to be included.<br>
   By the same token it should be mentioned that the utility functions used for parsing